onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 <img src="/img/meme_are_you_winning_son_minimization_of_entropy.jpeg"/>

+> "The best way to find yourself is to lose yourself in the service of others." - [Mahatma Gandhi](https://www.goodreads.com/quotes/11416-the-best-way-to-find-yourself-is-to-lose-yourself)

 > "Man cannot endure his own littleness unless he can translate it into meaningfulness on the largest possible level." - [Ernest Becker](https://www.goodreads.com/quotes/279205-man-cannot-endure-his-own-littleness-unless-he-can-translate)

 > "People try so hard to win converts for their point of view because it is more than merely an outlook on life: it is an immortality formula." - [Ernest Becker](https://www.goodreads.com/quotes/393070-when-we-are-young-we-are-often-puzzled-by-the)